S-shah93/Project-2-JavaScript-Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 ## Design Choices

 * ### Typography
-    The fonts chosen were '' for the headings and '' for the body text.
-They fall back to  respectively.
+    The fonts chosen were 'Noto Sans Avestan' for the body and 'Noto Serif Georgian' to fall back to respectively.
-    * ""
-    * ""
+    * These fonts were chosen to compliment the look of the game area while giving a strong bold appearance.

  * ### Colour Scheme
     The colour scheme eventually chosen is based on a White background, with a game card background that is a mix of Magenta, Yellow and Black, with the main text colour of black and a range of colours for the options in the game to give a pleasent contrast between the different colours.